Are we saved simply by believing that we're saved?

 Some have argued that James was not talking about how we are justified in God's eyes (as Paul was), but how we prove our justification in the eyes of others.
-O. Palmer Robertson, (Th.D., Union Theological Seminary in Richmond) is principal and director of African Bible College in Uganda and adjunct professor of Old Testament at Knox Theological Seminary.
+O. Palmer Robertson has been on the faculties of Knox, Covenant, Westminster, and Reformed Theological Seminaries.
 He writes:

 At this point, it may be remembered that both Martin Luther and John Calvin responded rather explicitly to the Roman Catholic analysis of these assertions of James.
 As Calvin says: